nicholasyager/overgrown-to-thriving/presentation.md

 <!--
 Gradual removal of unproductive branches to allow a plant to spend its resources growing healthy branches.

+Within the context of a dbt project, this is a matter of identifying antip-atterns and other non-productive structures in your DAG, and refactoring them to make them more ergonomic.

 -->
 <div class="footer">
   <div class="logo">